Artificial-Intelligence-Big-Data-Lab/Explainable-ML/README.md

 `Explainable-ML` > `python event_detector.py`

 Please note that this script is configured to run with feature vectors that were pre-computed on the whole portion of dataset analyzed in the paper.
-If you intend to run the algorithm on personalized lexicons with custom parameters, you will need to adapt the code accordingly.
-Also bear in mind that we hereby release only a small example portion of the DNA dataset, for confidentiality reasons.
+If you intend to run the algorithm on personalized lexicons with custom parameters, you will need to use your own news dataset and adapt the code accordingly.